mantidproject/documents/Project-Management/ILL/WorkspaceAlgorithmRunner.md

 **b**  | **c**            | "b_out"
 **c**  |                  | *c_out*

-Quotes in the input columns are treated as 'hard workspace names', and no input-output resolution is done to them.
-Therefore, 'SetupTable'
+Additionally, quotes in the input columns are treated as 'hard workspace names', and no input-output resolution is done to them.
+Therefore, `SetupTable`

 `Id`   | `InputWorkspace` | `OutputWorkspace`
 -------|------------------|------------------